Hazardous waste: Landfill

 Hazardous waste may be sequestered in a hazardous waste landfill or permanent disposal facility.
 "In terms of hazardous waste, a landfill is defined as a disposal facility or part of a facility where hazardous waste is placed or on land and which is not a pile, a land treatment facility, a surface impoundment, an underground injection well, a salt dome formation, a salt bed formation, an underground mine, a cave, or a corrective action management unit (40 CFR 260.10)."

 Pyrolysis

 Some hazardous waste types may be eliminated using pyrolysis in a high temperature not necessarily through electrical arc but starved of oxygen to avoid combustion.
-However, when electrical arc is used to generate the required ultra heat (in excess of 3000 degree C temperature) all materials (waste) introduced into the process will melt into a molten slag and this technology is termed Plasma not pyrolysis.
+However, when electrical arc is used to generate the required ultra heat (in excess of 3000 °C) all materials (waste) introduced into the process will melt into a molten slag and this technology is termed Plasma not pyrolysis.
 Plasma technology produces inert materials and when cooled solidifies into rock like material.
 These treatment methods are very expensive but may be preferable to high temperature incineration in some circumstances such as in the destruction of concentrated organic waste types, including PCBs, pesticides and other persistent organic pollutants.